biapy/nix-home-manager-modern-console/README.md

 ## 🤝 Contributing

 Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

+**Quick start for contributors:**
+1. Fork and clone the repository
+2. Set up the development environment with `devenv shell` or `direnv allow`
+3. Make your changes
+4. Run `task format && task lint`
+5. Test with `task switch --dry-run`
+6. Submit a pull request

 Feel free to:
 - Add new tools
 - Improve configurations
 - Fix bugs